Although leopard geckos are known for being pretty low-maintenance reptiles, their enclosure settings are relatively specific.

 You’ll want the tank to have adequate ventilation, so choose one with a mesh screen on top to allow plenty of airflow inside.

-This 20 gallon Exo Terra enclosure is perfect, as it has a screen on top and two easy-to-open doors positioned in the front.
+This 20-gallon enclosure is perfect, as it has a screen on top and two easy-to-open doors positioned in the front.